 Simulation test results

-The computational time of the KDPS method increases logarithmically in relation to increasing fuzziness score, adhering to an approximate O(log(n)) complexity.
-Specifically, with a dataset comprising 50,000 subjects with over 10,000 relationships, the execution time of KDPS spans approximately 1.5 minutes at a fuzziness score of zero, increasing to over 10 minutes when the fuzziness score is set to 10 (Figure 1B).
-Additionally, the processing time required by KDPS exhibits a logarithmic dependency on the aggregate level of relatedness among subjects, as demonstrated in simulations with total sample size of XYZ and increasing number of relatedness, where fuzziness score was set at zero (Figure 1C).
-Notably, in simulations with 100,000 relationships, analogous to the interconnections within the UK Biobank cohort, KDPS completes its run within approximate 15 minutes while using a single thread and less than 4 Gb of memory.
+The computational time required by KDPS exhibits a logarithmic dependency on the aggregate level of relatedness among subjects, as demonstrated in simulations with increasing number of relatedness, where fuzziness score was set at zero (Figure 1C).
+Similarly, the computational time increases logarithmically in relation to increasing fuzziness score, adhering to an approximate O(log(n)) complexity.
+Specifically, with a dataset comprising 50 000 subjects with over 10 000 relationship pairs the execution time of KDPS spans approximately 1.5 minutes at a fuzziness score of zero, increasing to over 10 minutes when the fuzziness score is set to 10 (Figure 1B).
+Notably, in simulations with computational time of the KDPS on ‘UK Biobank’ scale complex related network (~100 000 related pairs) was under 15 minutes.
 Real world computation times may diverge, influenced by the intricacy of the relatedness network and additional factors such as the fuzziness score.

-In addition to demanding more computational resources, the choice of fuzziness score also subtly influences the retention ratio, defined as the percentage of subjects remaining after kinship decoupling compared to the original total.
-For instance, in a simulation involving 50,000 subjects, an increase in fuzziness score from zero to ten marginally reduces the retention ratio from 0.51 to 0.49 (Figure 1D).
+In addition to increased computational demand, the choice of fuzziness score also subtly influences the retention ratio, defined as the percentage of subjects remaining after kinship decoupling compared to the original total.
+For instance, in a simulation involving 50 000 subjects, an increase in fuzziness score from zero to ten marginally reduces the retention ratio from 0.51 to 0.49 (Figure 1D).
 Moreover, we compared performance of phenotype selection and retention rates using KDPS and standard phenotype-agnostic approaches (e.g., PLINK2).
 Using the simulated datasets, KDPS demonstrated an advantage in augmenting the prevalence of subjects possessing the phenotype of interest after kinship decoupling (Figure 1E).
-In simulations where the baseline prevalence of the phenotype of interest was set at 0.2, KDPS significantly enhances this retention of subjects with phenotype of interest to approximately 30%, contrary to the phenotype-naïve approach that retained 20% of samples with phenotype of interest post decoupling.
+In simulations where the baseline prevalence of the phenotype of interest was set at 20%, KDPS significantly enhances this retention of subjects with phenotype of interest to approximately 30%, while the phenotype-naïve approach that retained 20% of samples with phenotype of interest.

 Results for the real-world datasets

-To comprehensively evaluate the efficacy of the KDPS within practical applications, we conducted a series of tests with multiple phenotypes retrieved from the UK Biobank cohort study.
-The outcomes, detailed in Table 2, highlight the capability of KDPS to preserve a significantly higher number of subjects possessing phenotypes of interest when juxtaposed against conventional phenotype-agnostic methodologies.
-When prioritizing case subjects, KDPS introduced a 11.8% increase in the number of case subjects with schizophrenia, 11.1% increase in subjects with acute myocardial infarction, 12.1% increase in subjects with multiple sclerosis and 8.7% increase in subjects who have self-reported to have never consumed alcohol.
-In the test using real-world datasets, KDPS also demonstrated remarkable efficiency, successfully completing the decoupling processes for all tested phenotypes in the UK Biobank within 35 minutes.
+We next evaluated the efficacy of the KDPS in real-world scenarios, using UK Biobank cohort and varied set of outcomes and exposures, detailed in Table 2.
+KDPS phenotype aware selection preserved a significantly higher proportion of subjects possessing phenotypes of interest when juxtaposed against conventional phenotype-naïve methodologies.
+When prioritizing case subjects, KDPS resulted in 11.8% increase in the number of case subjects with schizophrenia, 11.1% increase in subjects with acute myocardial infarction, 12.1% increase in subjects with multiple sclerosis and 8.7% increase in subjects who have self-reported to have never consumed alcohol.
+KDPS successfully completed the decoupling and phenotype selection processes for all tested phenotypes in the UK Biobank within 35 minutes.

 Discussion